spences10/scottspence.com/posts/2020/08/26/wsl-bootstrap-2020/index.md

 ## WSLGit

-Time to touch on [WSLGit] again, now that I've got VSCode pointing to my WSL terminal I should see any changes under source control (Git) appear in the Git VSCode panel.
+Time to touch on [WSLGit] again, now that I've got VS Code pointing to my WSL terminal I should see any changes under source control (Git) appear in the Git VS Code panel.

 I mentioned previously in the past I [had to install Git on windows] with WSLGit installed via Chocolatey any issues I had in the past are forgotten (for now).

-Now any code changes that are made in VSCode are forwarded to the WSL Git instance so there's no need to install Git in Windows!
+Now any code changes that are made in VS Code are forwarded to the WSL Git instance so there's no need to install Git in Windows!

 ## Other Guides